ygypt/lang/grammar.md

 the relational of existence is appended to
 ```
+the object of a topical verb
-the verb of an intransitive verb,
+the verb of an intransitive verb
-the patient of a transitive verb,
+the patient of a transitive verb
 the recipient of a ditransitive verb
 ```

 the relational of possesion is appended to
 ```
+the object of a topical verb
-the verb of an intransitive verb,
+the verb of an intransitive verb
-the patient of a transitive verb,
+the patient of a transitive verb
 the recipient of a ditransitive verb
 ```
 the relational of causation is appended to
 ```
+the object of a topical verb
 the subject of an intransitive verb
 the agent of a transitive verb
 the donor of a ditransitive verb